indico/indico-user-docs/docs/conferences/timetable.md

 !!! note
     A session block cannot span multiple days.
 If your session takes place over several days, create one session block for each day.

 Session blocks are by default created empty.
-In order to schedule a contribution or a break in the session block, we must first navigate to the session block timetable.
+In order to schedule a contribution or a break in a session block, first navigate to the session block timetable.
 To do so, click on a session block and select _Go to session block timetable_.

 ![](../assets/conferences/timetable/block_timetable.png)

-This opens a new page which shows session block timetable.
+This opens a new page which shows the session block timetable.
 The name of the block you are currently viewing is displayed in the top right.
 You can always get back to the full timetable by clicking on _Up to timetable_.

 ![](../assets/conferences/timetable/up_to_timetable.png)